Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Convergence Analysis

 Combining Theorem \ref{thm:convergence} and Corollary \ref{cor:inner-complexity}, we can now derive the total complexity of our proposed algorithm.
 For simplicity, we take $p, \lambda_1, \lambda_2$ as constants and hide logarithmic terms in $\tilde{O}$ and $\tilde{\Theta}$.
 The following corollary establishes a $\tilde{O}(\epsilon^{-3})$ total iteration complexity to obtain an $\epsilon$-accurate solution in expectation because $T_t = \tilde{\Theta}(t^2) = \tilde{O}(\epsilon^{-2})$ for $t \leq T$. \begin{corollary}[Total Complexity] Let $\epsilon > 0$ be an arbitrary desired accuracy and $q^{(1)}$ be a Gaussian distribution.
 Under assumptions {\bf (A1)}, {\bf (A2)}, {\bf (A3)}, and {\bf (A4)}, if we run Algorithm \ref{alg:da} for $T=\tilde{\Theta}(\epsilon^{-1})$ iterations on the outer loop, and the Langevin algorithm with step size $\eta_t = \Theta\left(\frac{\lambda_1 \lambda_2 \delta_{t+1}}{p(1+\lambda_1)^2\exp(8/\lambda_2)}\right)$ for $T_t = \tilde{\Theta}(\eta_t^{-1})$ iterations on the inner loop, then an $\epsilon$-accurate solution: $\cL(q) \leq \inf_{q\in \cP_2}\cL(q) + \epsilon$ of the objective~\eqref{eq:rerm} is achieved in expectation. \end{corollary}

-\paragraph{Remark.} To translate the above convergence rate result to the finite-particle PDA (Algorithm~\ref{alg:pda}), we also analyze the finite-particle discretization error in Appendix~\ref{sec:discretization}.
-In particular, we introduce two versions of the particle update: the \textit{warm-start} and the \textit{resampling} schemes (see Appendix~\ref{sec:proof} for details), and derive the particle complexity of both updates under appropriate regularization.
+\paragraph{Quantitative convergence guarantee.} To translate the above convergence rate result to the finite-particle PDA (Algorithm~\ref{alg:pda}), we also characterize the finite-particle discretization error in Appendix~\ref{sec:discretization}.
+For the particle complexity analysis, we consider two versions of particle update: ($i$) the \textit{warm-start} scheme described in Algorithm~\ref{alg:pda}, in which $\Theta^{(1)}$ is initialized at the last iterate $\tilde{\Theta}^{(t)}$ of the previous inner loop, and ($ii$) the \textit{resampling} scheme, in which $\Theta^{(1)}$ is initialized from the initial distribution $q^{(1)}(\theta)\rd\theta$ (see Appendix~\ref{sec:proof} for details).
+Remarkably, for the resampling scheme, we provide convergence rate guarantee in time- and space-discretized settings that is \textit{polynomial in both the iterations and particle size}; specifically, the particle complexity of $\tilde{O}(\epsilon^{-2})$, together with the total iteration complexity of $\tilde{O}(\epsilon^{-3})$, suffices to obtain an $\epsilon$-accurate solution to the objective~\eqref{eq:rerm} (see Appendix~\ref{sec:proof} and \ref{sec:discretization} for precise statement).